Should Christians Get Depressed?

-Some are of the opinion that as Christians, we SHOULDN’T get depressed.
+Should Christians get depressed?
+Some believe that as Christians, we SHOULDN’T struggle with depression.
 However, the truth is that Christians DO get depressed.
 Living with depression is not a fun place to be!
 Those of you who have been there, or who are currently struggling with depression know and understand what I’m talking about.

 Unfortunately, there seems to be a stigma about depression, and we are ashamed to tell anyone about it, or talk about it.